Full Year Fiscal 2017 Total Revenue of $169.6 million

 SANTA CLARA, Calif., Aug.
-02, 2016 (GLOBE NEWSWIRE) -- Telenav®, Inc. (NASDAQ:TNAV), a leader in connected car services, today announced its financial results for the fourth quarter and the fiscal year that ended June 30, 2016.
+03, 2017 (GLOBE NEWSWIRE) -- Telenav®, Inc. (NASDAQ:TNAV), a leader in connected car and location-based platform services, today announced its financial results for the fourth quarter and the fiscal year ended June 30, 2017.

 Use of Non-GAAP Financial Measures